 - For the sauce, mix all the sauce ingredient in another bowl; set aside.

 - To stir-fry, heat 1 tablespoon of oil in a wok or skillet over high heat until very hot.
-Add the beef and let it sear for few seconds, then stir-fry until they are just browned.
+Add the beef and let it sear for few seconds, then stir-fry until they are just browned, about 2-3 minutes.
 Transfer to a plate and set aside.

 - Heat the remaining oil in a wok until hot, add broccoli and onion, and stir-fry for 1 minute.
 Make sure to maintain the high heat.
 Add 2 tablespoon of water to create the steam so that can cook the broccoli florets to a tender crisp.; about 2 minutes.
 Add more water if needed.